SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_heartrate4_max30101/README.md

 - SDK Extension must be enabled for the project to install "MAX30101 - Heart Rate 4 Click (Mikroe)" component.

 ## How It Works ##

+This is an example that demonstrates the use of the Heart Rate 4 Click board.
+After resetting, the application reads data from the Red diode and displays the results on USB UART if the measured data is above defined threshold.

 You can choose the mode of operation by selecting the corresponding macro MIKROE_HEARTRATE4_MODE_INTERRUPT or MIKROE_HEARTRATE4_MODE_POLLING.